 Our comparative study of Hackney sought to identify what lessons might be learned from Hackney's educational success and how they might be applied to 'areas of greatest need'.

 As Teach First targets its work towards the areas where it can have the most impact, understanding what makes local contexts distinctive is key.
 Hackney is our comparative case study.
 Despite sharing high levels of deprivation with our other case studies, attainment within the area is higher than the national average and the attainment ‘gap’ between Free School Meal (FSM) students and non FSM students is significantly smaller than the national average.
+We also knew it has partnerships with and engagement from businesses such as Teach First Platinum supporter UBS, that other 'areas of greatest need' may not have.
 We wanted to find out what lessons, if any, could be learned an applied to areas of greatest need across the country.

 A number of features of life in the area stood out.
 These include: